 Questioning the Messages We Are Fed

-From diet tips in magazines to snack food commercials that emphasize calorie counts and weight loss above all else, the pressure to be thin and the resulting “fat phobia” can be hard to avoid.
-We often pick up messages from the media about how we should look and the measures we need to take to get there.
+In our culture, the pressure to be thin and the resulting “fatphobia” can be hard to avoid.
+We often pick up messages from the media about how we should look to be considered attractive or worthy.
 This message says to us that we aren’t good enough as we are, a message that can be detrimental to our self-esteem.
-The contradictory information around dieting, weight loss and body image can make it difficult to know what is healthy and how we can eat well, live in and celebrate our bodies as they are.
+The contradictory information around dieting, weight loss, and body image can make it difficult to know what is healthy and how we can eat well, live in, and celebrate our bodies as they are.

 Body Weight & Health

 Despite what popular culture tells us, body weight alone is not an indicator of health.
 This means that someone can be at a higher weight and be healthy, or at a lower weight and be unhealthy.
 To say that everyone who appears overweight is unhealthy or that anyone who looks thin is healthy is an inaccurate generalization.
-To accurately assess health, we have to take into account a person’s natural set point weight range (see more below), height, muscle mass, bone structure, body fat, genetics, activity level, eating patterns, and relationship to food.
+To accurately assess health, we have to take into account:

 Natural Set Point Weight Range vs Body Mass Index (BMI)